defeo/class-cost/technical-annex.md

 2. Develop the field of isogeny-based cryptography both by improving the understanding of the existing protocols and by developing new protocols.

-3. Facilitating access to foundational knowledge in isogeny-based cryptography including mathematical background, algorithms, and protocol design.
+3. Facilitate access to foundational knowledge in isogeny-based cryptography, both for early career researchers and newcomers to the field.
+This will include mathematical background, algorithms, and protocol design, and will be achieved for example through open-source articles, books, and databases.

-4. Input to international standards on post-quantum cryptography such as (but not limited to) the ongoing completition for post-qunatum cryptography standards being led by NIST.
+4. Provide input to international standardization bodies such as NIST and ETSI.
+For example, writing 'Requests for Comment' (RFCs), technical reports, and filing comments for the NIST post-quantum competition.

-5. Disseminate the work achieved through COST collaboartions by presenting at high-profile international cryptography conferences such as Eurocrypt and ANTS.
+5. Disseminate the work achieved through COST collaboartions by presenting at high-profile international cryptography conferences.

 ##### 1.2.2.2 Capacity-building Objectives